Grants made possible by the Infrastructure Investment and Jobs Act boost the use of Wireless WAN in public transit, utilities, manufacturing, and more

 In a continued effort to reduce oil consumption, grants established using the electric vehicle allocations will center on DOT and federal infrastructure needed for charging stations and the connectivity required to power point-of-sale transactions and software upgrades.

 Intelligent transportation systems will also benefit from the Infrastructure Bill.
-With well over 300,000 intelligent intersections throughout the U.S. and 2,000-3,000 more being brought online every year, technology grants stemming from this bill will help fund IoT sensors that monitor and adjust the flow of traffic based on patterns; control adaptive ramp metering; adjust stoplights to accommodate emergency or large transit vehicles; and manage toll booths, digital signage, and license plate readers.
+With well over 300,000 intelligent intersections throughout the U.S. and 2,000-3,000 more being brought online every year, technology grants stemming from this bill will help fund IoT integration to monitor and adjust the flow of traffic based on patterns; control adaptive ramp metering; adjust stoplights to accommodate emergency or large transit vehicles; and manage toll booths, digital signage, and license plate readers.
 WWANs provide the connectivity for each IoT device to communicate with a transportation management center in real time.

 When it comes to the use of technology grants, smart city infrastructure is another trend that relies heavily on IoT and WWAN connectivity.
 From wastewater and water supply management to the automation of smart streetlights, wireless sensors can provide critical data to reduce operational costs and troubleshoot issues.